 This function will move all threads in the target process into the running state.
-This function will return true if at least one thread was continued as part of the call, and false otherwise.
+This function returns true if at least one thread was continued as part of the call, and false otherwise.

-This function return false on error, and a subsequent call to getLastError will return details on the error.
+This function return false on error, and a subsequent call to getLastError returns details on the error.